 5K Scheduling Procedure

 For safety, security, staffing and advertising purposes, there is a considerable amount of pre-event preparation that must be completed when a group hosts a 5K run on the Kent State University Campus.
-At a minimum, planning for a 5K must begin six (6) months in advance.
+At a minimum, planning for a 5K must begin a minimum of the semester prior to the scheduled race.

 Dates and Times:

-Groups wishing to have a 5K run should begin with the University Events & Conference Services Office to discuss available dates (firstname.lastname@example.org or 330.672-3202).
 Normally only one 5K event can occur per available day.
 It is recommend that you have a 1st, 2nd & 3rd choice of dates in mind should your first choice be unavailable or disapproved by the KSU Police Department.
 In most cases, group setup will be from 7:00 am – 9:00 am, with the event beginning PROMPTLY at 9:00 am.
-If a groups wishes to run a race after 9:00 am it may require extra staffing at the expense of the group sponsoring.

 The university has established (4) pre-determined routes from which to choose.
 Descriptions/pictures of these routes can be found on our 5K Race Routes page.
 Regulations and staffing requirements for each route vary and will be discussed in detail at your planning meeting with the KSU Police Department.
 Routes will be subject to change based on construction schedules.
 Group should also determine a starting and ending point along the chosen route that will provide adequate parking access (if needed)